zcourts/bkit/README.md

 By isolating behaviour from data BKit promotes re-usability making it very compact and generic.

+## Class vs Mixin - Documentation

+In general (especially in documentation) a difference between a "Class" and a "Mixin" is made.
+Firstly, this is only an idealism,there is technically no reason why a module documented as a class cannot be mixed in and likewise there is no reason a module documented as a mixin cannot be treated as a class.

+So why do it?
+It has been done because generally speaking, a "Mixin" should be a small module that is able to add a behaviour or a set of behavioural traits to an object/class.
+While a "Class" is meant as a module that is instanciated with the new keyword, or used inline.

+This convention is adopted to try and make it easier to see which modules are meant to be used as objects against those meant to be mixed into others.
+However, there are cases where there is overlap and it makes just as much sense to use a module directly as it does to mix it into another.

+To document a module as a Mixin, add the @mixin annotation to the module's constructor.
+To document a module as a Class add the @constructor annotation.
+In all cases, the @global annotation is required for JSDoc to recognise a requirejs module as being globally accessible.

+Unfortunately JSDoc doesn't automatically document a function added to another function's prototype as being a method of said function.
+To document a function as a method, use the @memberof annotation

 ## Namespaces

 Taking the approach of including mixed in behaviour means it is possible for multiple behaviours to have the same function name.